-Make decisions about how the group interacts with the adventure; adjust or improvise but maintain the adventure's spirit.
+Decide how the group interacts with the adventure; adjust (including for reasons described in the "Safety Tools" sidebar) or improvise but maintain the adventure's spirit.
 The setting, general story, and prominent NPCs of the adventure should remain largely the same; if an adventure introduces the characters to Cassyt, the plucky acolyte of Kelemvor that resides in Phlan, your players should experience that as well.
 Less important details, such as the time of year, minor NPCs, or the weather can be tailored to your group.